VacuumKW07/cs5344ay24g2/README.md

 # Notes:
 - Articles scraped: `3949`
+- 1-shingle, 2-shingle and 3-shingle used for terms
+  - Reason: attraction names are sometimes up to 3 words
-- Use TF.IDF for finding key terms within documents
+- Use TF.IDF for finding key terms within normal text paragraphs in documents
+  - TF.IDF not applied to headings as we consider all terms from headings important
 ## Problems:
 - Articles sometimes reference some other location
   - Ex: article about Phuket, "Quiet beach is definitely a far cry from Patong"